Treats symptoms of hay fever (allergic rhinitis). This medicine is a steroid.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using ketoconazole (Nizoral®) or other steroid medicines such as prednisone.
+- Make sure your doctor knows if you also use ketoconazole (Nizoral®) or other steroid medicines (such as prednisone, Orasone®).

 Warnings While Using This Medicine

-- Avoid people who are sick or have infections.
+- You may get infections more easily while you use this medicine.
+Avoid close contact with anyone who has chickenpox or measles if you have never had these infections.
 Tell your doctor right away if you think you have been exposed to chickenpox or measles.

 - If your symptoms do not improve or if they get worse, call your doctor.